 Individuals interested in serving as a volunteer committee member can complete the online interest form here.

 Grants are available to 501(c)(3) nonprofit organizations and government entities.
 Tax-exempt organizations classified as other than 501(c)(3) are also eligible, if and only if, the project is deemed charitable; please contact our office to discuss the project’s eligibility prior to submitting a proposal.
 Grants selections are made in an effort to create a better quality of life for people in Winneshiek County.
 A local governing committee reviews the applications from charitable organizations serving their community.

 |Application Due:||January 10|

 How to Apply

 - Review our Grant Guidelines to see if you qualify for this grant.
-Click here to view the recording of the Grant Applicant Workshop which outlines changes to the 2021 grant guidelines and application.
+Click here to watch the recording of our grant workshop.